PascalGuehl/siggraph2025-wave-noise-code/README.md

 ## Not yet ready!
 Wait for the 1st official Release of the code!

-ACM Transactions on Graphics (TOG), Vol. 44, No. 4, Article XXX, August 2025
+ACM Transactions on Graphics (TOG), Vol. 44, No. 4, Article 37, August 2025

 SIGGRAPH 2025, August 2025, Vancouver, Canada